-AFFECTED

-This Dangerous Condition

-632 GERRARD ST. EAST, TORONTO. boxes.
+AFFECTED "Fruit-a-tives" Soon Relieved This Dangerous Condition 632 GERRARD ST. EAST, TORONTO.
+"For two years, I was a victim of Acute Indigestion and Gas In The Stomach.
+It afterwards attacked my Heart and I had pains all over my body, so that I could hardly move around.
+I tried all kinds of Medicine but none of them did me any good.
+At last, I decided to try "Fruit-a-tives". bought the first box last June, and now I am well, after using only three boxes.
 I recommend "Fruit-a-tives" to anyone suffering from Indigestion".
 FRED J. CAVEEN.
+50c. a box, 6 for \$2.50, trial size, 25c.
 At all dealers or sent postpaid by Fruita-tives Limited, Ottawa.
 NAVIGABLE WATERS PROTECTION ACT R. S. C. Chapter 115.

-Robert Cecil Gosse hereby gives notice that he has under Section 7 of the said Act deposited with the Minister of Public Works at Ottawa, and in the office of the District Registrar of Titles at the Land Registry office at Prince Rupert, British day of May, 1916.

-And take notice that, after the expiration of thing stronger. one month from the date of the first publication of this notice, Robert Cecil Gosse commencing at a post planted about 200 feet easterly from the northwest corner of Lot 40, Range 4, Coast District; thence north 20 chains; thence west 20 hains; thence south 20 chains more or less to the shore of Surf Inlet, thence following the shore line to the place of commencement, containing forty acres i more or less.
+Robert Cecil Gosse hereby gives notice that he has under Section 7 of the said Act deposited with the Minister of Public Works at Ottawa, and in the office of the District Registrar of Titles at the Land Registry office at Prince Rupert, British Columbia, a description of the site and the plans of a wharf proposed to be built in the North Skeena Passage, at the mouth of the Skeena River, British Columbia, in front of Lot one hundred and seventeen LADY ALDERSON TO THE (117) Range five (5) Coast District, British Columbia. and take notice that, after the expiration of one month from the date of the first publication of this notice, Robert Cecil Gosse will, under Section 7 of the said Act, apply to the Minister of Public Works, at his votedly his devotion is returned, office in the City of Ottawa, for approval of the said site and plans, and for leave to construct the said wharf.
+Dated at Prince Rupert, B. C., this 27th day of May, 1916.
+ROBERT CECIL GOSSE.